Anudha/Data/README.md

 # Data
 Data.gov provides large data sets to better understand the world we live in.
-Here are some plots from a data set on air quality made using numpy, pandas, and seaborn libraries in python.
+Here is some discussion on the data for air quality.

 High Ozone